RedisLabs/redislabs-docs/content/rdi/installation/pacemaker.md

   sudo pcs status
   ```

-### Run Debezium Server as a standalone Java process
+### Running Debezium Server as a standalone Java process

 Debezium Server is a Java application, so Java 17 ([OpenJDK 17](https://openjdk.org/projects/jdk/17/)) must be installed as a prerequisite.